 Everyone experiences physical pain at some point in time.
-Although unwelcomed, pain is an extremely important bodily function vital to our health.There are a several misconceptions regarding pain and what it actually means.
+Although unwelcomed, pain is an extremely important bodily function vital to our health.There are several misconceptions regarding pain and what it actually means.
 Here are 6 rules of pain.

 - Pain is an output of the brain.